Here is something you never know before, early Christian creeds prove Jesus’ death, resurrection, and post-resurrection appearances!

 But how did the Apostle Paul know about the creed?
 Because three years after his conversion (AD 36-38), Paul met with Peter and James in Jerusalem (Gal.
 1:18-19; cf. 1 Cor.
 15:5-7).

 It was at that meeting he learned this creed.
-Meaning the creed had been in use five to seven years after Jesus’s resurrection!
+Meaning this creed had been used five to seven years after Jesus’s resurrection!

 4. Why is this Early Date of the Christian Creed So Important?

 This early date proves that the historical information surrounding Jesus’s resurrection is accurate.